-Join Aaron Dolberg for an in-depth discussion in this video Understanding your project and quality goals, part of Foundations of Programming: Software Quality Assurance.
+Join Aaron Dolberg for an in-depth discussion in this video Understanding your project and quality goals, part of Programming Foundations: Software Quality Assurance.

 - When your team is assembled, roles are assigned, and development is underway it could tempting to race ahead with your eyes focused on nothing but the finish line.
 However, when thinking about quality, there's one critical piece that's needed to put it all together, structure and definition.
 Keep in mind that without structure and definition, it's easy for items to get lost in all of the moving pieces in your project.
 You may find yourself looking an at imminent milestone with more work than possible to meet the delivery deadline.